FrederiqueRetsema/aws-nuke-with-aws-stepfunctions/README.md

 # AWS Nuke with Step Functions

 This solution implements AWS Nuke with a Step Function workflow that:
-1. Scans AWS resources for a specific tag (configurable, f.e.
-Cleanup=persist)
-2. Generates an AWS Nuke configuration file excluding tagged resources and excluding Control Tower resources
+1. Generates an AWS Nuke configuration file excluding tagged resources and excluding CDK Toolkit and Control Tower resources
-3. Runs AWS Nuke in dry-run mode to preview deletions
+2. Runs AWS Nuke in dry-run mode to preview deletions
-4. Waits for manual approval
+3. Waits for manual approval
-5. Executes the actual cleanup
+4. Executes the actual cleanup

 When this works correctly, you can redeploy the solution with a cron expression to run it regularly.
 It will then directly start with nuking.